|Back to Back Issues Page|

 Some HistoryOver the last few decades, environmental awareness has increased amongst the general public and the changes in legislature in developed nations reflects this shift in consciousness.
 We have witnessed a proliferation of environmental engineering and consulting companies who assist industrial facilities and similar clients in meeting forever changing regulations.
 This applies to air and all disciplines of ecological study, such as meteorology, chemistry, physics, biology, geology and engineering.

 Other Environmental ProblemsThe Stuff in the Air website now has several new pages that describe core circumstances addressed by one of these firms.
-The highlighted corporation, SEACOR, is based in Western Canada.
-See a corporate overview at http://www.seacorcanada.com/over.html.
-See also, the home page at http://www.seacorcanada.com.
+The highlighted corporation, SEACOR, was based in Western Canada.
+You could have seen a corporate overview at https://www.seacorcanada.com/over.html.
+If it were 2004 still.
+And also, the home page at https://www.seacorcanada.com.
 These pages give descriptions of the subject areas:

 |Back to Back Issues Page|